OliverEvans96/instant-docs/src/pages/docs/permissions.md

 }
 ```

-## More to come!
+## Get Help

 We heavily leverage CEL for our permission language.
-It's still new, and there
+Let us know if you have any questions!
-may be some warts.
-We're happy help and provide more examples.
-Let us know if
+We're happy help and provide more examples :)
-you have any questions!